peterhinch/micropython-mqtt/NO_NET.md

 `sudo chmod a+x /usr/local/bin/esptool.py`

 Erase the flash with
-`esptool.py erase_flash`
+`esptool.py --port /dev/ttyUSB0 --baud 115200 erase_flash`
 Then, from the project directory, issue
-`esptool.py --port /dev/ttyUSB0 --baud 115200 write_flash --verify --flash_size=detect -fm dio 0 firmware-combined.bin`
+`esptool.py --port /dev/ttyUSB0 --baud 115200 write_flash --verify --flash_size=detect -fm qio 0 firmware-combined.bin`
 These args for the reference board may need amending for other hardware.

 # 3.2 Files